mpowerrenterprise/face-detection-in-python/README.md

-# FACE DETECTION IN PYTHON
+# Face Detection In Python

 ## Introduction